 BEIJING — The Japanese defense ministry will request funding for a new fighter-engine technology demonstrator in the budget for the year beginning on April 1, 2015, the Nikkei newspaper reports.
 A "prototype" engine from IHI Corp. should be ready by around 2020, the paper says.
 Development will cost ¥40 billion ($385 million) and will be aimed at supporting the production of a proposed Japanese fighter, the F-3.
 The engine must be the 33,000 lb.-thrust turbofan ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japanese Defense Ministry Seeks Engine Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japanese Defense Ministry Seeks Engine Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.